Week 12 Heisman Watch

 Photo Cred: CNN

-In the rapidly evolving landscape of college football, the spotlight has recently focused on several standout players, particularly quarterbacks Jayden Daniels of LSU, Bo Nix of Oregon, and Michael Penix Jr. of Washington, along with wide receiver Marvin Harrison Jr. of Ohio State.
-These athletes have been making waves with their performances, and as the season unfolds, key developments are reshaping their narratives in the Heisman Trophy race.
+In the rapidly evolving landscape of college football, the spotlight has recently focused on several standout players.
+Particularly, it has been quarterbacks Jayden Daniels of LSU, Bo Nix of Oregon, and Michael Penix Jr. of Washington, along with wide receiver Marvin Harrison Jr. of Ohio State who’ve caught our eyes.
+These athletes have been making waves with their performances and, as the season unfolds, key developments are reshaping their narratives in the Heisman Trophy race.

-Starting with Jayden Daniels of LSU, the quarterback has been nothing short of spectacular in the last two weeks, amassing a total of 13 touchdowns and an impressive 1,115 yards of offense.
+Starting with LSU’s Jayden Daniels, the quarterback has been nothing short of spectacular in the last two weeks.
+He’s amassed a total of 13 touchdowns and an impressive 1,115 yards of offense.
 However, not all the attention has been positive for Daniels.
-Controversy ensued when Coach Brian Kelly chose to keep him in the entire game against an overmatched Georgia State, leading to criticism and debates about player management strategies.
+Controversy ensued when head coach Brian Kelly chose to keep him in the entire game against an overmatched Georgia State, leading to criticism and debates about player management strategies.
 This decision raised questions about player welfare and the need for coaches to balance dominance in games with the preservation of key players for the more challenging matchups that lie ahead.

 STAT WATCH: LSU's Jayden Daniels only FBS quarterback to pass for 350 and run for 200 in single game | AP News